 Why is SYMMIC producing higher temperatures than measured?

-You may have insufficient memory to solve the problem quickly.
-Normally SYMMIC uses a fast (but memory intensive) algorithm to solve the problem, but when there is insufficient memory available it may switch to a slower, iterative solver.
-By way of comparison, the generic 3-gate half-FET model runs in less than 40 seconds with the fast solver on a quad-core AMD Opteron 285 system running at 2.61 GHz.
-In iterative mode, the same solution required 320 seconds.
+You may have insufficient memory to solve the problem quickly using the in-core solver.
+Normally SYMMIC uses a fast (but memory intensive) algorithm to solve the problem, but when there is insufficient memory available

 Why is SYMMIC producing higher temperatures than my current solver?

 It is well-established that thermal simulations provide evidence for higher temperatures in small devices than can be physically measured.
 For a discussion see: Green, D. S., et.al., "GaN HEMT thermal behavior and implications for reliability testing and analysis," Phys.
 Stat.
 Sol. (c) 5, No. 6, 2026-2029 (2008).
 However, when measurement-like averaging is used on simulated solutions, SYMMIC results are in good agreement with measurements, as shown in the application notes: